11 Anomalies in expected utility theory

 Would you accept this bet?

-Barberis et al. (2006) offered a real $550:$500 bet to experimental participants including those with substantial wealth (MBA students, hedge fund managers, etc.).
+Barberis et al. (2006) offered this bet to experimental participants, including those with substantial wealth such as professional investors with wealth above $10 million.

-70% of the sample turned down the bet, including professional investors with wealth above $10 million.
+70% of the sample turned down the bet.

 Rabin (2000) showed that rejection of bets over moderate stakes can require absurd rates of risk aversion.
 For instance, if a person who acts consistent with expected utility theory always turns down a 50:50 bet to win $110 or lose $100 whatever their initial level of wealth, they will also turn down a 50:50 bet to win $1 billion, lose $1,000.